SoCaTel/socatel-launcher/README.md

 General instructions for setting Kibana via docker-compose are available at https://www.elastic.co/guide/en/kibana/current/docker.html

 To set up the security, follow instructions on https://www.elastic.co/guide/en/kibana/current/configuring-tls.html

+Configure the password to be used by Filebeat in `config/filebeat.yml`.